AUBioInformatics22/MuscularDogstrophy/5_Data_Analysis.md

  __Figure 3.__ Screenshot of IGV and UCSC browser showing a discrepancy in how the reading frames are displayed.
 Amino acid sequence "MELT" (boxed in red) is shown in reading frame 3 in IGV (left) but shown in reading frame 1 in UCSC browser (right).

-### Future Directions
-We plan to continue this work by adding more samples (2 additional affected males and 2 additional carrier females) and analyze for INDELs as well.
-We hope to implement some additional tools (such as Snpeff) to narrow our variants to identify functionally relevant SNPs/INDELs.
-In this way, we can look for mutations that are more likely to produce an effect on the DMD protein.
-To validate the final results, we will sequence the PCR product of an unaffected/non-carrier female Springer Spaniel.

 ### Contributions
 Jackie Barry: graphical analysis and discussion